pypa/pip/docs/html/development/architecture/package-finding.rst

    is an HTML page of anchor links.
 2. Collect together all of the links (e.g. by parsing the anchor links from the HTML pages) and create ``Link`` objects from each of these.
+   The :ref:`LinkCollector <link-collector-class>` class is responsible for both this step and the previous.
 3. Determine which of the links are minimally relevant, using the :ref:`LinkEvaluator <link-evaluator-class>` class.
 Create an ``InstallationCandidate`` object (aka candidate for install) for each